yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 description: >
   Understand why you would connect Axway API Manager to AMPLIFY Central.
-Learn how you can publish to the AMPLIFY Catalog from your API Management System in order to obtain a global view of your APIS and present this Catalog to your consumers.
+Learn how you can publish to the AMPLIFY Catalog from your API Management System in order to obtain a global view of your APIs and present this Catalog to your consumers.

   Learn how you can collect the traffic of all your gateways and see it in a single place in AMPLIFY Central Observability.